Skip to content

 Year: 1879

-Renoir's paintings have remained a beacon of art that shows new artists the way to pass their brushes for a perfect composition and an illuminated impressionist color.
-Renoir's legacy is undoubtedly the desire to speak through painting.
+Renoir’s paintings have remained a beacon of art, guiding new artists on how to move their brushes to achieve perfect composition and luminous Impressionist color.
+Renoir’s legacy is, without a doubt, the desire to speak through painting.

-Want a Renoir oil painting reproduction in your home?
+Would you like an oil painting reproduction of Renoir in your home?

 ↑Back to top